Royall Tyler to Mildred Barnes, November 12, 1906

 Nov.
 12th 1906

 No—it is scandalous.
 I seem to be unable to split a hair without writing you a long description of the process.
 The tome came this morning, and you are really a nice person, your phraseology is so delightful.
 I was so pleased about the satirical spleen that was only an object for pity.
 And your saying that you had got your (underlined) knock on the head.Although this reference is unclear, it may refer to Robert Woods Bliss’s professed love for Mildred Barnes.
-See The Early Letters (1902–1908): An Introduction.
+See The Early Letters (1902–1908).
 I see the terrible fact that this letter is going to be a monstrously long one, but I won’t post it yet, so you may count on many peaceful days before it comes.
 I tremble lest these endless epistles may not amuse you as much as they do me.

 That letter from Seville must have been a pretty thing.See letter of September 1, 1906.
 Remember that I had been living in a climate of the vapour room at the Turkish bath for three weeks, and that combined with the triennial disturbancesRoyall Tyler’s “interior crises.”
 See letters of November 8, 1903, and September 1, 1906.
-See also The Early Letters (1902–1908): An Introduction. made it what it was.
+See also The Early Letters (1902–1908). made it what it was.
 But I am glad it went.
 I was very wretched for about six weeks, and now the thing is over I can scarcely remember anything that happened in the whole time.
 I journeyed with de Unamuno and alone, saw very much of interest—and not a thing can I recall but the general feeling of horrible misery with streaks of lightning running through it.
 Very like the experience when I left Oxford—that was the first big and fully realized one I ever had, and I have had none of importance since—till Seville.
 But I think you understand it, so we will pass on to what it has given place to.

 I can’t say anything about the part of your letter that is written in black ink—at Sharon.
 It can’t be done till we meet, but then we are going to have a long and painful explication of what we mean by certain terms which you use in the black ink part as of unchanging value.
 What is essentially worthy and unworthy?—I know not—and what is moral?—you see it can’t be attempted in a letter.